-When working in the Bebop Platform, our recommendation is that users maintain their virtual storage to 90% of total storage capacity.
-It is our recommendation that if possible nothing from User accounts except fonts and preferences be stored on the C: drive and everything else be put on the shared storage Projects.
+We recommend users maintain their virtual storage up to only 90% of total storage capacity when working in the BeBop OS.
+We also recommend that (if possible) nothing from User accounts except fonts and preferences be stored on the C: drive.
+Everything else should be put on the shared storage Projects.

-- When working in the Bebop Platform, our recommendation is to set your downloads from the internet to be pointed towards your Project storage.
-In Chrome, this is done by going to the top right of the browser window -> selecting 'Settings' -> selecting 'Advanced'-> going to 'Downloads' and selecting 'Change' -> selecting a storage Project other than your local C: drive
+- While working on the BeBop OS, our recommendation is to set your downloads from the internet to be pointed towards your Project storage.
+In Chrome, go to the top right of the browser window -> select 'Settings' > select 'Advanced'-> go to 'Downloads' and select 'Change' > select a storage Project other than your local C: drive.

-- Windows 10 (your Bebop Workstation OS) has a useful feature called Storage Sense, which monitors the storage space on your PC, then jumps in and cleans things up if you’re running low.
-It does basic things like clean your Recycle Bin, remove old files in your Downloads folder, and delete temporary files on your PC.
+Windows 10 (your BeBop Workstation's OS) has a useful feature called Storage Sense.
+It monitors the storage space on your PC, then jumps in and cleans things up if you’re running low.
+It also does basic things like clean your Recycle Bin, remove old files in your Downloads folder, and deletes temporary files on your PC.

 To turn this feature on, go to Settings (located in the "Start" or "Windows" menu) -> Type “Storage” and select the first option that appears.